Minnesota Marital Property Laws

 |Dower And Curtesy||Provides for actions based on dower and curtesy or interest in lieu of same (§519.101)|

-Note: State laws are constantly changing.
+Note: State laws are constantly changing through the enactment of new legislation, rulings in the higher courts, and other means.
 FindLaw makes every effort to update state law pages as soon as the law changes, but you may also want to contact a Minnesota family law attorney or conduct your own legal research to verify the state law(s) you are researching.

 Research the Law